kizniche/Mycodo/mycodo-manual.md

 The term duty cycle describes the proportion of 'on' time to the regular interval or 'period' of time; a low duty cycle corresponds to low power, because the power is off for most of the time.
 Duty cycle is expressed in percent, 100% being fully on.

 Currently, PWM is very new in Mycodo and does not have many features.
-PWM pins can be set up in the Output -> PWM page, then it may be used by a PWM PID Controller.
+PWM pins can be set up in the Output -> Devices page, then it may be used by a PWM PID Controller.

 Setting | Description
 -------------------- | ----------------------------------------------